 The Reality of High-Reliability Organizations

-For the past decade, I’ve seen people write about their ground breaking high-reliability organization research.
+For the past decade, I’ve seen people write about their ground-breaking research about high-reliability organizations.
 It often makes me chuckle because I’ve worked in a high-reliability organization and what the researchers “learn” isn’t always what is really going on.

 First, let me say that my high-reliability organization experience was in Admiral Rickover’s Nuclear Navy.
-Seven years and two ships – the USS Arkansas and the USS Long Beach – both nuclear powered cruisers.
+Seven years and two ships – the USS Arkansas and the USS Long Beach – both nuclear-powered cruisers.
 I had close friends on submarines and nuclear-powered carriers.
-To learn more about the Nuke Navy record and Rickover’s philosophy, read the series of article at:
+To learn more about the Nuke Navy’s record and Rickover’s philosophy, read the series of articles HERE.

 1. Real high-reliability organizations vs fake high-reliability organizations.